[Sequel to the March 2017 piece titled Don’t Just Wait For a Movement.]

 Acts of civil disobedience grab the attention of the media where protests have largely failed for decades.
 Typically, a protest involves a large number of people being sufficiently frustrated about a particular issue that they are willing to travel (potentially across the country) to a city, where they will gather, wave placards and chant, whilst knowledgeable folk make speeches.
 Eventually, the crowd will go for a march around a few nearby blocks and ultimately most attendees will go home feeling like so much potential energy was wasted.

 What is different with the school strikes and acts of XR is that they are becoming increasingly difficult to ignore.
 When there are multiple children missing from the classroom or your commute is delayed because someone glued themselves to the train, it isn’t quite so easy as to just pretend you didn’t see.
 Research into past non-violent protests suggests that once 3.5% of the population is on board with a cause, it becomes impossible to ignore.
 Thus far, no movement which has reached this many people has failed in securing its aims.
-There already many, many people wholeheartedly onboard with the campaign to halt climate change, but a few more are needed yet…
+There are already many, many people wholeheartedly onboard with the campaign to halt climate change, but a few more are needed yet…

 If you do nothing else, join the global strike next month.
 One day off work isn’t so much to ask, for the future of the human race.